 In the morning we shared an up-close view of our 280-acre organic farm, which has been pioneering organic, regenerative agriculture in central Nebraska for decades.
 Walking the fields, David Vetter was able to share some of what we have learned.
-The tour will also included a chance to tour Grain Place Foods, the organic grain processing facility on site.
+The tour also included a tour of Grain Place Foods, the organic grain processing facility on site.

 After lunch, we heard our engaging keynote presentation by Kyle Garner, CEO of ORGANIC INDIA:

 Agriculture Innovation, Protecting Small and Family Farms and a Vision: Challenges Facing Organic Agriculture and Trade.”

 Organic India is a leading mission-driven manufacturer of herb-based wellness teas and functional herbal supplements.
 Since 1999, Organic India has worked directly with thousands of family famers in India, creating sustainable communities through fair-market agriculture, access to healthcare, education and gender equality and empowerment programs.
 ORGANIC INDIA products are certified organic and wildcrafted on over half a million acres of traditional and converted farmland throughout India.